Networks, crowds and markets: Foundations for mathematical analysis and design

 - Final class: Presentations of student research proposals (Week 12)

-The course will be evaluated on the basis of the following components (details and guidelines for each component will be described in class).
+The course will be evaluated on the basis of the following components.
+Details and guidelines for each component will be announced in class, after the semester begins.

-Note that class attendance is a critical component of the course since most learning will occur in class.
-While not explicitly assigned a percentage of total course credit, poor attendance will result in a penalty in the final grade.
+Note that being present in class is a critical component of the course, since most learning will occur in class.
+Class attendance is essential for class participation credit, and therefore poor attendance will directly affect the final grade.

-- Seminar-style presentations (paper summary, discussion of relation to formal analysis, and research critique): 25%
+- Seminar-style presentations (paper summary, discussion of relation to formal analysis, and research critique)